Groundhog: Relationship with humans

+Resource competition

-Both their diet and their habit of burrowing make groundhogs a serious source of nuisance around farms and gardens.
-They will eat many commonly grown vegetables.
-Extensive burrowing can undermine foundations.
+Both their diet and their habit of burrowing make groundhogs a challenge around farms and gardens.
+They will eat many commonly grown vegetables, and extensive burrowing can undermine building foundations.

+Shared ecosystem

 Very often, the dens of groundhogs provide homes for other animals, including skunks, red foxes, and cottontail rabbits.
 Foxes and skunks feed upon field mice, grasshoppers, beetles, and other creatures that destroy farm crops.
-In aiding these animals, the groundhog indirectly helps the farmer.
+In aiding these animals, the groundhog can also indirectly help the farmer.
 In addition to providing homes for itself and other animals, the groundhog aids in soil improvement by bringing subsoil to the surface.
 The groundhog is also a valuable game animal and is considered a difficult sport when hunted in a fair manner.
-In some parts of the U.S., they have been eaten.
+In some parts of the U.S., they have historically been eaten, and in some places are still considered a delicacy.